BizTecBritain/StegaSaurus/README.md

   --raw RAW             Raw data for if data file is not used

 ```

+When using images it is not possible to write out to a gif as they can only include a limited amount of colours

 _For more examples, please refer to the [Documentation](https://example.com)_